-I cannot, therefore, marvel enough of Barnes in bringing forth these glosses for him, that make so clear against him and then to see him so boldly say thereupon, "These words be plain what church 5 it is that cannot err."
+I cannot, therefore, marvel enough of Barnes in bringing forth these glosses for him, that make so clear against him... and then to see him so boldly say thereupon, "These words be plain what church 5 it is that cannot err."
 As though these glosses had said as he saith: that the church which cannot err is only the unknown church of folk pure and clean, without any spot or wrinkle; of which things neither nother gloss speaketh one word!
-And yet whereas Barnes saith, "These words of these glosses be plain"-as plain as he maketh them of 10 themselves yet hath himself made a plain change of one word in the one of them, to make it seem the more plain for him.
-For whereas he rehearseth the gloss by these words-"The whole Church cannot err"-this word "err" is not there but the very words be, "The whole Church cannot fail ."
-Then be not, ye wot well, those words 15 "err" and "fail" precisely and plainly both one, neither in writing nor in voice, nor yet in signification no more than the two Latin words "errat" and "deficit."
+And yet whereas Barnes saith, "These words of these glosses be plain"-as plain as he maketh them of 10 themselves... yet hath himself made a plain change of one word in the one of them, to make it seem the more plain for him.
+For whereas he rehearseth the gloss by these words-"The whole Church cannot err"-this word "err" is not there... but the very words be, "The whole Church cannot fail."
+Then be not, ye wot well, those words 15 "err" and "fail" precisely and plainly both one, neither in writing nor in voice, nor yet in signification... no more than the two Latin words "errat" and "deficit."
 For a man may fail and yet not err.
-As he that doth adultery and wotteth well he doth naught he faileth and falleth from God, and yet erreth he not in faith.
-20 A man may also err and yet not fail nor fall away from God since every error is not damnable.
-As a man might err and not fail nor fall from God thereby, nor be damned therefor as Jacob did in Gn 29:23-25 weening that Leah had been Rachel or Gn 27:19-29 as his father, Isaac, did in weening that 25 Jacob had been Esau.
-But I say not this for that I care much for his change; but I mean that I would not have him come forth and make such great boasts of the plainness of the words, when he hath himself made a change in them to make them seem the more plain for him and 30 when the words, for all his plain change, make yet so plain against him.
+As he that doth adultery and wotteth well he doth naught... he faileth and falleth from God, and yet erreth he not in faith.
+20 A man may also err and yet not fail nor fall away from God... since every error is not damnable.
+As a man might err and not fail nor fall from God thereby, nor be damned therefor... as Jacob did in every error is not damnable.
+As a man might err and not fail nor fall from God thereby, nor be damned therefor... as Jacob did in

+Gn 29:23-25 weening that Leah had been Rachel... or Gn 27:19-29 as his father, Isaac, did in weening that Jacob had been Esau.

+But I say not this for that I care much for his change; but I mean that I would not have him come forth and make such great boasts of the plainness of the words, when he hath himself made a change in them to make them seem the more plain for him... and when the words, for all his plain change, make yet so plain against him.

 But verily methinketh that in one thing he useth no good, honest fashion-in that he saith first: "This may be proved by your own law whose words be these: 'The whole Church cannot err.'
-Also, in another 35 own law whose words be these: 'The whole Church cannot err.'
 Also, in another 35 place: 'The congregation of faithful folk must needs be, which also cannot err.'"